transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 the progress log plus the stage's normal manifest.
 A log without the matching successful stage manifest is diagnostic evidence only, not a completed stage.

+The current public template uses callbacks rather than a package-wide command-line progress switch.
+The template driver creates its durable JSONL progress sink automatically when a stage starts.
+Do not append an `--json-progress` option to the current `run_case.py` commands: the current template parser does not accept that option.
+A private driver may expose its own equivalent, but it must document and test that interface explicitly.
-The current package uses callbacks rather than a package-wide command-line progress switch.
-Progress is enabled by passing callbacks.
+Low-level library calls enable progress by passing callbacks.
 For gravity estimation, use the durable JSONL sink:

 ```python